Everything You Need To Know About Seasonal Eyelash Shedding

-It is a widely debated topic, but lash sheds are basic human biology.
-You may associate the lash shed with spring - it does get spoken about more in the spring - but lash sheds are also prevalent in the autumn too!
+It is a widely debated topic, but lash shedding is basic human biology.
+You may associate the lash shedding with spring - it is spoken about more in the spring - but lash shedding is also prevalent in the autumn too!

 Think about a cat or dog, and how in the spring or autumn they start shedding all of their fur to make way for a thinner, cooler coat, or a thicker, warmer one.
 Humans do the same, it just tends to be less noticeable (that is, until we start adding eyelash extensions!)

-As you probably know from having studied the hair growth cycle during your lash training, our lashes generally have around a 60-90 day cycle.
-Of course, each hair is on a different cycle which is why (generally speaking) we need infills every three weeks or so to keep things looking nice and full!
+As you probably know from having studied the hair growth cycle during your lash extension course, our natural lashes generally have around a 60-90 day cycle.
+Of course, the individual lashes are on different cycles which is why (generally speaking) we need lash extension infills every three weeks or so to keep things looking nice and full!

 In the spring and the autumn, this process is sped up to make way for our summer or winter ‘coat’ - don’t forget, humans used to be covered in lots more, much thicker hair to protect us from the elements!
 It’s only really in more recent years that we’ve taken to removing as much body hair as we can - generally speaking - so to that end, you may not have noticed that your arm and leg hairs become thicker in the winter.